alvarogarcia7/blog_source/source/_posts/2015-05-09-self-study-in-april-2015.markdown

 ## Programmer passion considered harmful

 I've read [this article][article-passion] on why programmer passion could be negative.
-The title is similar to a paper by Dijkstrag .
+The title is similar to a paper by Dijkstra.

 [article-passion]: https://medium.com/on-coding/programmer-passion-considered-harmful-5c5d4e3a9b28